-From the available data, the production organism Aspergillus niger is non-toxic and nonpathogenic.
-The enzyme preparation complies with international standards for enzyme preparations and with the recommended purity specifications for food-grade enzymes issued by the Joint FAO/WHO Expert Committee on Food Additives (JECFA).
+The production organism Aspergillus niger is considered non-toxic and non-pathogenic.
+The enzyme preparation complies with international standards for enzyme preparations and with the recommended purity specifications for food-grade enzymes issued by the Joint FAO/WHO Expert Committee on Food Additives (JECFA)1.

-Six toxicological studies were submitted in support of this application.
+Six toxicological studies were submitted in support of this Application.
 These consisted of one acute toxicity study, two irritation studies, one subchronic study, and two genotoxicity studies.